Summer in the Red Centre7-day itinerary

 Rise and shine early to watch the sunrise and walk around the Kings Canyon rim to take in awe-inspiring views of the weathered, buttressed domes of The Lost City and the protected lush valley below in the Garden of Eden.

-No doubt you’ll be peckish after your day’s adventure, so take a short stroll to Hanuman for an award winning dinner.
+Arriving in Alice Springs, check your bags in at Crowne Plaza Alice Springs Lasseters – the perfect place to freshen up after a few days in the desert.
+No doubt you’ll be peckish after your day’s adventure, so take a short stroll to Hanuman for an award-winning dinner.

 The cool spot